lStrachanowski/testsite/README.md

-One page web site with mouse content scrolling and left , right swipe in mobile mode.
+One page website with vertical content scrolling and left , right swipe in mobile mode.